By: Tracey Teo

 A shop with brilliantly-hued clothing displayed on the sidewalk lured me inside.
 It was sauna-hot, and the air was so heavy with incense, I felt lightheaded.
 I soon forgot my discomfort.

 We were greeted by an ebony-haired woman in a Punjabi suit who looked cool and fresh.
+Her Punjabi dress was not unlike what you might see from Lashkaraa.
 I dabbed at the perspiration on my brow with a crumpled tissue.
 I told her why I was there, and she got to work pulling fabric from the shelves, her gold bracelets jangling with every deft movement.

 Silks in every color of the rainbow were heaped on the counter.
 Showing customers everything in the store instead of asking what they want seems to be the norm here.
 I was so overwhelmed by the pile of dazzling silks, I couldn’t make a decision, so I said nothing.
 She took my silence to mean I needed to see more.
 I guess she was right, because when she brought out a turquoise and jade silk embroidered with beads and sequins, I caught my breath.
 Wesley saw the look on my face and asked the price.